Rosa Weber: Labour Justice

-She joined the judiciary in 1976, by a civil service examination, as substitute labour judge.
-In 1991, Weber was promoted for the second degree of jurisdiction, becoming desembargadora of the Regional Labour Court of the 4th Region.
+She joined the judiciary in 1976, through a civil service examination, as a substitute labour judge.
+In 1991, Weber was promoted to the second degree of jurisdiction, becoming desembargadora of the Regional Labour Court of the 4th Region.
 She held many administrative positions before reaching the court's presidency, serving from 2001 to 2003.

 In 2006, she was appointed by president Luiz Inácio Lula da Silva for the position of justice of the Superior Labour Court, from a triple list voted by the court's members, for a position for career judges.
-After hearing on the Senate, her nomination was approved in a voting of 44–7.
+After hearing in the Senate, her nomination was approved by a vote of 44–7.
 She was sworn in on 21 February 2006.

 Supreme Federal Court

 On 8 November 2011, Weber was officially appointed by president Dilma Rousseff for a position left by the retirement of justice Ellen Gracie Northfleet in the Supreme Federal Court.

-After a hearing at the Constitution and Justice Committee, her nomination was approved in a voting of 19–3.
+After a hearing at the Constitution and Justice Committee, her nomination was approved in a vote of 19–3.
 On 13 December, the Senate floor ratified the approval in a voting of 57–14 and 1 abstention.
 During the session, two senators voiced against her nomination: Demóstenes Torres (DEM-GO) - who would later be removed from office - and Pedro Taques (PDT-MS).
-They stated that Rosa Weber did not demonstrate that she had the constitutional requirement of "remarkable legal knowledge" during the hearing, as she didn't answer many questions made by the senators.
+They stated that Rosa Weber did not demonstrate that she had the constitutional requirement of "remarkable legal knowledge" during the hearing, as she didn't answer many questions posed by the senators.
 Among the supporting senators, senator Marcelo Crivella (PRB-RJ) said he saw in the justice a keen understanding of the "spirit of the law", senator Pedro Simon (PMDB-RS) stated that Weber was shy and tense during the hearing, but praised her history, and senator José Pimentel (PT-CE) affirmed that her legal knowledge had been verified in a previous hearing, when Weber was approved for justice of the Superior Labour Court, position that also demand this requirement.

-Sworn in at the morning of 19 December 2011, she is the third woman to be part of the Supreme Court, being the first Ellen Gracie, who Weber replaced, and Cármen Lúcia, who's still in office.
+Sworn in on the morning of 19 December 2011, she is the third woman to serve on the Supreme Court, following Ellen Gracie, who Weber replaced, and Cármen Lúcia, who's still in office.
 Among them, Weber is the only career judge.

-She had served as justice of the Superior Electoral Court from May 2016 to May 2020, in a position for Supreme Court members, and had served as court's president from 14 August 2018 to 25 May 2020.
+She had served as a justice of the Superior Electoral Court from May 2016 to May 2020, in a position equivalent to that of Supreme Court members, and as the court's president from 14 August 2018 to 25 May 2020.
 On 10 August 2022, she was elected president of the Supreme Court, taking office later on 12 September.
 After September 30, 2023, she retired from her position as Minister of the Supreme Court, before her compulsory retirement upon reaching the age of 75.

 Personal life

-Daughter of physician José Júlio Martins Weber and rancher Zilah Bastos Pires, she is married to Telmo Candiota da Rosa Filho, retired prosecutor of Rio Grande do Sul, with whom she had two children.
+Daughter of physician José Júlio Martins Weber and rancher Zilah Bastos Pires, she is married to Telmo Candiota da Rosa Filho, retired prosecutor of Rio Grande do Sul, with whom she has two children.

-Weber is fan of football team Sport Club Internacional.
+Weber is a fan of the football team Sport Club Internacional.